 Feb Club Emeritus is the alumni version of the decades-long campus tradition of a party every night during the doldrums of February in New Haven.
 Since 2008, alumni volunteers have organized more than 1,000 Feb Club Emeritus events of all sizes, in big cities and small towns, throughout the month of February, all around the world.
 Everyone is welcome!

 Like “Camp Yale,” the idyllic end-of-summer week between the opening of dorms and the beginning of classes, Camp Yale Emeritus encourages young alumni to gather locally during the summer.
 It’s like a Feb Club session in summer – pure fun, but more likely outdoors and family friendly.
 This burgeoning tradition is coordinated by BOLD (Bulldogs Of the Last Decade) alumni volunteers.

-Alumni Schools Committees: Run by the Office of Undergraduate Admissions, the Alumni Schools Committees (ASC) conduct interviews of local high school students applying to Yale College and build relationships between Yale and local high schools.
+Administered by the Office of Undergraduate Admissions, the Alumni Schools Committee (ASC) in each region conducts interviews of high school students applying to Yale College and strengthens relationships between Yale and local high schools.
 Most regional Yale clubs partner with the ASC in this mission.

 Yale College Classes

 Your Yale College class experience continues long after Commencement.
 You and your classmates share the history of your time at Yale and can provide opportunities for networking, friendships, and support of each other and Yale throughout your lives.